-This deliciously creamy one-pot white bean kale soup will warm you up on that chilly fall or winter day.
+This deliciously creamy, fast, and easy one-pot white bean kale soup will warm you up on that chilly fall or winter day.
 It's vegan, packed with protein, low-fat, gluten-free, nut-free, oil-free, and a meal-prep favorite.
+This warm, cozy bowl of goodness will keep you satisfied and energized.

 Ingredients for this protein-packed soup